Negative Prompting in Suno v5: Complete Guide

 - Explain negative prompting and why it matters in Suno v5.

-- Apply recipes for instrumentals, arrangement control, and mix clarity.
+- Use recipes for instrumentals, arrangement control, and mix clarity.

-- Troubleshoot failed prompts with a simple flow.
+- Troubleshoot failed negatives with a simple flow.

-- Use advanced exclusion strategies in real projects.
+- Use advanced exclusion strategies inside real projects.

 Why Negative Prompts Matter